-Writing’s a tough business.
+Writing is like taking poison and even those who can’t write but imagine they can can’t wait to swallow it.
 The well paid are the tip of an iceberg with the layers below crammed with brow-lined hacks struggling with the gas bill, struggling with the corkscrew, struggling to put black on white.

 No one knows why we do it and, when we’ve done it, nobody wants it.
 And if they do want it, they don’t want to pay for it.
 Writing is not a competitive sport, although I couldn’t help feeling that frisson of loser syndrome when Nick called the other day.
 He’d met a producer at a rebirthing weekend in Hackney and sold an option on his screenplay.
 It’s about an alcoholic with suicidal tendencies trying to turn his life around at a rebirthing weekend in Hackney.

 Please share with your favourite social media sites